Table of Contents

 Wrap Sheng Jian Mantou:

-Authentic Sheng Jian Mantou is dumpling-size round buns.
+Authentic Sheng Jian Mantou is a dumpling-size round bun.
 They are similar in size to Shanghai soup dumplings but use thicker semi-leavened dough wrappers instead of thinner regular dough wrappers.
 They are round instead of pleated buns.

 Cook Sheng Jian Mantou:

-Add Sheng Jian to the pan, leave a bit of room in between for them to expand during the cooking.
-Garnish the Sheng Jian top with roasted sesame seeds.
+Place Sheng Jian in the pan and leave a bit of room in between for them to expand during the cooking.

-Pour water into the pan, enough that about one-third of the buns are under the water.
-For a 12-inch fry-pan, that is about 1 2/3 cup of water; for a 10-inch fry-pan, that is about 1 1/4 cup of water.
+Pour water into the pan, enough that about half of the buns are under the water.
+For a 12-inch fry pan, that is about 1 1/4 cup of water.

-Cover the pan with a lid and cook for 10 minutes.
-Water should disappear by the end of 10 minutes.
-Remove the lid, garnish the buns with finely chopped green onion.
-Turn the heat to low and cook for another 5 minutes.
+Cover the pan with a lid and cook for 8-10 minutes, or till the water disappears.
+Then turn the heat to simmer, garnish the buns with finely chopped green onion, and cook for an additional 5 minutes.

 How do you eat pan-fried pork buns {Sheng Jian Mantou}?